 Pet Van Lines is a good choice for larger animals because their vehicles are larger and intended to give pets more space during the trip.
 Using this company to ship your pet can lead to some added uncertainty because they aren’t a member of IPATA, aren’t BBB-accredited, and don’t have many online reviews.

-CitizenShipper is a little different from most of the other shipping companies on this list.
+CitizenShipper is slightly different from most of the other shipping companies on this list.
 Instead of being a dedicated pet shipping company, it’s an online marketplace that connects people with shipping needs with independent transport providers.
-This model allows you to pick the best driver for your needs based on the price of their bid, the number of successful trips they’ve completed, and reviews from real customers.
+This model allows you to pick the best driver for your needs based on their bid price, the number of successful trips they’ve completed, and reviews from real customers.

 Benefits of CitizenShipper